David O. Russell's unrealized projects: Shutout

 In 2025, Russell was set to direct and produce Shutout, a film set in the world of pool hustling based on a screenplay by Alejandro Adams.
 Robert De Niro was attached to star as Jake Kejeune, an old pool hustler who encounters a young prodigy, Mia (to be played by Jenna Ortega), and takes her under his wing.
 The project was to be pitched by Black Bear Pictures to international buyers at that year's Cannes Film Festival.

 Producer only

 All About Me

 In 2006, it was reported that Russell would produce the teen comedy All About Me, from a script by first-time screenwriter Jenna Lamia about a high school student who attempts fame through her facility's drama department.
 No cast or director was attached.

 The Witness

 In 2017, Russell signed on as producer for a narrative feature adaptation of the Kitty Genovese doc The Witness.

 Boy21

 Also in 2017, Russell signed on as producer for an adaptation of the basketball drama Boy21.

 Not Fade Away

 In 2019, Deadline reported Russell's attachment as producer of a film adaptation of Not Fade Away, a 2015 memoir adapted by Lindsey Ferrentino.
 Emily Blunt was in talks to star.

+Sonny Lovejoy

+In 2025, Russell was attached as producer of Sonny Lovejoy, which had Gaby Hoffmann, Margo Martindale, Colleen Camp, Brooklynn Prince and Veronica Ferres all attached to star.